brave/brave-core/README.md

 Getting involved
 ----------------

 We encourage you to participate in this open source project.
 We love Pull Requests, Bug Reports, ideas, (security) code reviews or any kind of positive contribution.
-Please read the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).

 * Discord:            [#iOS](https://discord.gg/cR3gmq5) for general conversing and [#developers-ios](https://wiki.mozilla.org/IRC) for development discussion.
 * Bugs:           [File a new bug](https://github.com/brave/brave-ios/issues/new) • [Existing bugs](https://github.com/brave/brave-ios/issues)